Raistrawby/Rshiny_project/README.md

 ## Authors and acknowledgment
-A big thanks for the developpement Team that had never give up during a pandemic (not append every day guys)
+A big thanks for the developpement Team that had never give up during a pandemic (not append every day guys).
+Thanks you to Hélène Dauchel for her supervision all along this project.

 ## Project status
 It will not be maintain after june 2021